Longtime San Francisco benefactor Ann Getty dies at 79

 “Though the Gettys traveled the world attending numerous music and arts festivals, Mrs. Getty was a great San Franciscan who treasured spending time with her extended family, whether attending opening night at the San Francisco Symphony or the San Francisco Giants season home opener at Oracle Park,” her family said.

 Ann and Gordon Getty were also close to Gov. Gavin Newsom.
-Newsom’s late father William Newsom, became a close friend of Gordon Getty after the two attended the same high school.
+Newsom’s late father William Newsom, became a close friend of Gordon Getty after the two attended the same San Francisco high school.
 The son of oil magnate J. Paul Getty, Gordon Getty helped finance Gavin Newsom’s first wine shop in 1992, which later grew into a successful business line.

+J. Paul Getty was at one time the world’s richest man.
+In 1973, his eldest grandson, Jean Paul III was kidnapped by Italian gangsters and held for $3.2 million ransom.
+The family paid after the boy’s severed ear was sent to an Italian newspaper.

+The elder Newsom managed Gordon Getty’s family trust, and helped deliver the ransom money after the kidnapping.

 Ann Getty is survived by her husband, their sons, Peter, John, and William Getty; grandchildren Ivy Getty; Nicholas, Alexander, and Veronica Getty; and Ava and Dexter Getty.